Flexible Laryngoscopy

 Discussion with the Surgeon:

-The surgeon will meet with you to discuss the procedure, answer any questions you may have, and address any concerns.
+The surgeon will meet with you to discuss the procedure, answer any questions, and address any concerns.

 Patient Positioning:

-You will be positioned comfortably, either seated or lying down, depending on the setup in the office.
+You will be positioned comfortably, either seated or lying down, depending on the office setup.

 Numbing Agent: